jdohertydev/runit/README.md

 }

 ```
+However, after encountering some issues getting the navbar to stay stuck to the top, I read that I could utilize the power of Bootstrap and simply add the class```fixed-top```.

 ### Custom Error Pages

 I have created custom error pages for 400, 403, 404, and 500 errors that enhance user experience by offering helpful navigation options, maintaining brand consistency, and reducing frustration through humorous running-related puns.
 This involved creating custom templates and linking them via the urls.py file and views.py.